Subject Mappings

 Examples

-Subject Mapping for Executives:
+Subject Mapping for Executives (IN):

 Consider a flow where users with the idP role vice_president should be allowed to read data tagged https://example.org/attr/role_level/value/vice_president.